 People with any of these symptoms should talk with their doctor.
 These symptoms may be caused by other conditions, so proper medical care is needed to diagnose the issue.

-An ulcer can lead to serious complications if left untreated.
-These may include:
+An ulcer can lead to serious complications if left untreated, including:

 These complications require immediate medical attention.
 Possible warning signs include: